SEGL in Rwanda

 About the Trip

 What are the warning sides of genocide?
 What are the best ways to recover from genocide?
-What, if anything, should the United States do to prevent future genocides and to help Rwanda recover?
+What, if anything, should the United States - in the Trump Era and beyond - do to prevent and address future genocides?
+To help Rwanda recover?

-Our trip will launch from a U.S. gateway airport.
+Our trip will launch from a U.S. gateway airport (to be determined based on participation location).
 We will fly from the U.S. to Kigali, the capital of Rwanda and center of the genocide.
-From a base at Iris Guest House (our home for the 2015 and 2018 trips), we will travel around the city and the country to see memorials, visit key places mentioned in Carl’s memoir, I’m Not Leaving, and meet with community and government leaders.
+From a base at the Iris Guest House (our home for our last three trips), we will travel around the city and the country to see memorials, visit key places mentioned in I’m Not Leaving, Carl’s memoir, and meet with community and government leaders.
 Nightly reflection sessions will help us process what we have learned and look toward the future.

-At the conclusion of the trip, each participant will craft and present a Credo based on their journal entries from the trip.
-Past participants have also drafted op-eds and/or policy memos with recommendations for U.S. and Rwanda-based policymakers.
+At the conclusion of the trip, each participant will craft and present a Credo based on their journal entries from the trip, and draft a collaborative op-eds and/or policy memo with recommendations for U.S. and/or Rwanda-based stakeholders.
+These projects are designed to 1) complement your previous SEGL experience and 2) demonstrate interest in Rwanda and relevant areas of study for college, graduate school, and beyond.

 Please note that the information on this page is subject to change as we work to make this unique trip safe, healthy, and meaningful.